k0kubun/serverkit-dotfiles/README.md

 ### dotfiles

-Make sure all files in a specified directory is symlinked to home.
+Make sure all files in a specified directory are symlinked to home.

 #### Attributes